jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 A science-fiction trilogy that I binge-read through.
 There's a neat conceit in the series where the native language of the main character uses "she" as the generic pronoun, which is definitely a change from most military sci-fi.
-The story is a very interesting one, about the nature of self and intelligence, which is also very fun.
+The story is a very interesting one, about the nature of self and intelligence, and is also very fun.
 Highly recommended.

 Each book in the trilogy is stand-alone, but you'll definitely get the most out of it if you read them all back-to-back.

 # The Oxford History of the French Revolution, by William Doyle

-One of the books I read in the pursuit of my aforementioned desire to know more about the Soviet Union mentioned how ideas of the French Revolution played a big part in the fomenting of the Russian Revolution.
+One of the books I read in the service of my aforementioned desire to know more about the Soviet Union mentioned how ideas of the French Revolution played a big part in the fomenting of the Russian Revolution.
 This made me realize that basically all I know about the French Revolution comes from *A Tale of Two Cities* and one story arc of *The Sandman*, so I decided to do something about that.

-This books was one of the top two recommendations when I went looking for definitive histories of the Revolution, so I started with it.
+This book was one of the top two recommendations when I went looking for definitive histories of the Revolution, so I started with it.
 It is maybe a tad dry, but it provided a very good overall view of the various factors that lead to the Revolution and the various aftermaths.

 # Citizens, by Simon Schama